 Are you a homeowner over 55 and dreaming of an international holiday or major home renovations?
 Do you feel like you don’t have the means to live well, let alone afford such luxuries?

 Did you know that your home could be the key to making these dreams a reality?
 Sounds crazy?
 Don’t worry; we’re here to be your guide.

 This article details:

 - The benefits and disadvantages of a lump sum lifetime mortgage.

 Our SovereignBoss team has researched over 200 plans by leading providers to pinpoint the most accurate information about lump sum lifetime mortgages.

-A lump sum lifetime mortgage is one of the most popular forms of equity release.
+A lump sum lifetime mortgage1 is one of the most popular types of equity release schemes.